 Years ago, I had an employer that actually forbade us from discussing our personal beliefs/situations with patients or their visitors.
 At the time, I believed it was hopelessly archaic.
 Now I see the wisdom, and often tell people who pester me with personal questions that my employer forbids such discussions.

+Thank you for all of the responses, everyone.
 Hopefully this can be a little social interaction toolbox for someone down the line.
 Anyone have any other suggestions?

 - 0Jul 20, '13 by kbrn2002Quote from SalineFlushAs long as they don't actually know what HIPAA is...or worse yet, follow up with "what does a hippo have to do with anything?"I attribute everything to HIPAA.